=== Controlling Analysis

 search time, we don't need to search for all of these synonyms.
 Instead we

-can just look up the single word that the user has entered, be it quick
+can just look up the single word that the user has entered, be it quick,

 To enable this distinction, Elasticsearch also supports ((("index_analyzer parameter")))((("search_analyzer parameter")))the index_analyzer

-parameters, and((("default_search parameter"))) ((("default_index analyzer")))analyzers named default_index
+and search_analyzer parameters, and((("default_search parameter"))) ((("default_index analyzer")))analyzers named default_index and

 Taking these extra parameters into account, the full sequence at index time really looks like this: